TURKEY AWAITS INTERNATIONAL JUDGEMENT

 Over 60 observers were following the hearing during these two long days and 33 witnesses, as well as several victims and experts explained case by case the violations, but also showed thousands of pictures and electronic evidences/documents on the screen.

 A panel of two prosecutors and seven international judges carried the investigation into alleged breaches of international humanitarian law by the Turkish Armed Forces within Turkey.
-Among the judges were Philippe Texier, retired French magistrate and former member of the United Nations Committee on Economic, Social and Cultural Rights, Domenico Gallo, former senator and secretary of the Defense Commission, Norman Paech, jurist and professor of political science in the Hamburg University, Dennis Halliday, former United Nations Humanitarian Coordinator in Iraq, Luciana Castellina, politician, journalist and Italian writer, former member of the European Parliament, Majid Benchikh, Emeritus Professor of International Law at the University of Cergy-Pontoise, former President of Amnesty International in Algeria.
+Among the judges were Philippe Texier, retired French magistrate and former member of the United Nations Committee on Economic, Social and Cultural Rights, Domenico Gallo, former senator and secretary of the Defense Commission, Norman Paech, jurist and professor of political science in the Hamburg University, well known Belgian-Flemish lawyer Jan Fermon, Dennis Halliday, former United Nations Humanitarian Coordinator in Iraq, Luciana Castellina, politician, journalist and Italian writer, former member of the European Parliament, Majid Benchikh, Emeritus Professor of International Law at the University of Cergy-Pontoise, former President of Amnesty International in Algeria.
 Teresa Almeida Cravo, Researcher at the Centre for Social Studies, at the Humanities, Migration and Peace Studies Research Group, and an Assistant Professor in International Relations at the Faculty of Economics of the University of Coimbra.

 The foreign, non-Kurdish participants were deeply shocked over the crimes against Kurds in Turkey during 1990s and after Erdogan’s taking of power, particularly after April 2015 when he decided to cut peace negotiations with Kurds and overthrew the peace table into a heavy war until now.